-Faculty: Professor S. Ainlay (President); Ilene M. Kaplan (Joseph C. Driscoll Professor of Sociology and Marine Policy), Associate Professors M. Goldner, D. Hill Butler; Senior Lecturer J. Grigsby; Visiting Assistant Professors L. Relyea, L. Mertz
+Faculty: Professors S. Ainlay (President), I. Kaplan; Associate Professors D. Butler, M. Goldner;

+Visiting Assistant Professors L. Mertz, L. Relyea; Senior Lecturer J. Grigsby

 Staff: K. Kuon (Administrative Assistant)

 Requirements for the Major: Students complete a twelve course major and are required to take Sociology 100, 300, 305 and complete a two term senior thesis.
 Majors may include within their seven remaining elective courses up to two cognates from political science, psychology, economics, history, philosophy and/or anthropology with approval of the department advisor.
 Courses in the Sociology Department include a variety of choices in areas such as community, family, health and medicine, public policy, the environment, diversity and change and crime and justice.